Sushie12/FNOL_Azure_claim_extractor/README.md

 Routing Logic-
    Applied routing rules strictly in the priority order-
-    - I. If any mandatory field is missing- Manual Review.
+    - I)If any mandatory field is missing- Manual Review.
-    - II.
-If estimate damage<25000- FastTrack.
+    - II)If estimate damage<25000- FastTrack.
-    - III.
-If description contains 'inconsistent,'fraud','staged'- Investigation Flag.
+    - III)If description contains 'inconsistent,'fraud','staged'- Investigation Flag.
-    - IV.
-If any person is injured- Specalist Queue.
+    - IV)If any person is injured- Specalist Queue.

 OUTPUT FOR Pdf1.pdf: